 Bipolar Disorder

 Tee et al (2020) conducted a systematic review and meta-analysis of sham-controlled RCTs of rTMS for the treatment of bipolar disorder.
-Eight trials of rTMS in bipolar depression showed small but statistically significant improvements in depression scores compared to sham control (standardized mean difference = 0.302, P < 0.05).
-However, most studies had a high risk of bias which could have exaggerated the treatment effects.
 The effect of rTMS was inconclusive in bipolar mania due to the high heterogeneity and limited number of controlled trials.

 Konstantinou et al conducted a systematic review of 31 RCTs of rTMS for the treatment of bipolar disorder; meta-analysis was not performed (Konstantinou, 2022).
-Most included studies were in the setting of bipolar depression (n=24).
-Only 8 studies had a low risk of bias.
-Overall, rTMS seems safe and well-tolerated but efficacy results are mixed and there is no consensus about the optimal rTMS regimen.
 The authors noted limitations of the available literature including heterogeneity among studies, differences in sham treatments, and small sample sizes.
 They also stated that adequately powered sham-controlled studies are needed to verify the efficacy of rTMS in patients with bipolar disorder.

 Generalized Anxiety Disorder